Kinako Mochi (Japanese Soybean Flour Mochi)

 Step 1

-Place kiri mochi in a bowl, pour water, and microwave it.
+Place the mochi in a microwave-safe bowl, cover with water, and microwave until soft.

 How to make kinako mochi step by step.